koko37/options-trading-risk-graph/README.md

 ## Objective

-Design and implement a vue front-end for options strategy risk and reward analysis using Vue.
+Design and implement a front-end for options strategy risk and reward analysis using Vue.

 ## Brief